maurosoft1973/Fcml/README.md

 * -k Server Key or (--serverkey=<str>)
 * -d Debug Mode or (--debug=<int>)
 * -f Path of the Configuration File or (--configuration=<str>)

+The structure of configuration file is:
+	[general]
+	apiserver={apiserver}
+	device={device}

+{apiserver} is the server key by Firebase Cloud Messaging

+Server Key can be found in:

+1. Firebase project settings
+2. Cloud Messaging
+3. then copy the server key

 fbcm outputs JSON data to **stdout**.

+## Example of Usage
+	fbcm -f /etc/fbcm.conf -t "Hello Title" -m "Hello Message"

+	or

+	fbcm -t "Hello Title" -m "Hello Message" -s "TokenDevice" -k "ServerKey"